Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 73:
 - By Aleiz21.

+ufo 74:
+- By bugpesto.
+- References the Camera Lakitu from Super Mario 64 DS.

 ufo 75:
 - By RetroAdvance64.
 - [Re-made by the original artist] -- Ported from Supernova.